ryusei-hayashi/test-repo/README.md

 ### System
 #### Input Music
-The system converts the input music to the coordinate z in VAE.
+Convert the input music to the coordinate z in VAE.

 #### Scene of Input Music
-The system computes the center p of the scene of input music.
+Compute the center p of the scene of input music.

 #### Scene of Output Music
-The system computes the center q of the scene of output music.
+Compute the center q of the scene of output music.

 #### Output Music
-The system moves the coordinate z in the vector q - p direction and retrieves music near the moved coordinate z.
+Move the coordinate z in the vector q - p direction.
+Retrieve music near the moved coordinate z.

 ## Package
 * [ffmpeg](https://ffmpeg.org)